-Also, Pokémon-EX can have a regular and a full-art rare Ultra version!
+One more cool thing: Pokémon-EX can have both regular and full-art rare Ultra versions!

-APPENDIX M: MEGA EVOLUTION POKÉMON
+APPENDIX B: MEGA EVOLUTION POKÉMON

 Mega Evolution Pokémon represent a new peak of Evolution.
 These cards turn a Pokémon-EX into an even more powerful Pokémon!
 Knowing the right time to play these Pokémon will be key to your new strategies.